jgmalcolm/jgmalcolm.github.io/cv.md

 {% comment %}

-1. Tracy, Malcolm, Chiedo, Laxpati, Gelbard.
-"Posterior Cervical Spine Fusion Is A Risk Factor for Feeding Gastrostomy Using a Propensity Score-Matched Cohort."
-Submitted to ASIA.
 1. Tracy, Malcolm, Gimbel, Gelbard.
 "The Acutely Injured Cord And Vasopressors:
    Proceed With Caution In The Frail."
    American Association of Neurologic Surgeons (AANS) 2020.